 other life rituals

-spiritual counseling & mikveh rituals
+& mikveh rituals

-Jewish tradition recognizes that illness can be isolating, and so encourages members of the community to visit and offer prayers on the behalf of those who need healing of body or spirit.
+Jewish tradition recognizes that illness can be isolating and encourages members of the community to visit and offer prayers on behalf of those who need healing of body or spirit.
 Those who care for the ill, too, require support.
 Spiritual care takes on many different forms, from bedside visits, to artistic expressions, to meditation and the recitation of prayer, to musical uplift.
 I help those in need identify what would be most fortifying, and provide comfort in these tender times of need.

-baby namings & adoption ceremonies
+baby namings &

 Officially welcoming a new child into the community calls for a joyous celebration.
-I create ceremonies that sanctify the child’s Jewish name, and that recognizes the honored circle of family and friends with ample opportunity for communal participation.
+I create ceremonies that sanctify the child’s Jewish name, and that recognizes the honored circle of family and friends with opportunity for communal participation.
 Blessings abound.

 Contact Rabbi Miller to hear how she might help you on your spiritual journey.